100 GALLON BIOCAPACITY ESSENTIAL OIL

 LARGE CAPACITY STEAM DISTILLATION PLANT

-Our "monster" sized Stainless Steel steam distiller for essential oils is now
+Our "monster" sized Stainless Steel steam distiller for essential oils!

 All distiller, condenser parts and fittings are made of food grade Stainless Steel